YoannGh/AskMe/README.md

 **How does this work ?**
 - The SpeechRecognizer class is used to ask vocal questions
 - Questions are retrieved as String objects
-- There are used to make request to WolframAlpha API
+- They are used to make request to WolframAlpha API
 - The API nicely sends us back the response if it can answer

 **Library used :**